davidbhr/CompactionAnalyzer/README.md

 (..  time development and cell-cell communication)

-## Multicellular Compaction Assay

-Beneath individual cells also the compaction can be assesed on a multicellular level using for example mutlicellular spheroids.
+Beneath individual cells also the compaction assay can be used on a multicellular level using for example mutlicellular spheroids.
 This offers the advantage of uniform round shape and less movement so that even a lower sample number might be suffiecient.

 > Additionally, absolute forces of spheroids can be measured using the *jointforces* python package [here](https://github.com/christophmark/jointforces), which requires additonal material measurements & timelapse imaging.
 Absolute forces of cell can be assesed using *saenopy* [here](https://github.com/rgerum/saenopy), which requires additonal material measurements and two (larger) 3D stacks of the contracted and realaxed state per cell.

+## Graphical User Interface (GIU)

+We provide a graphical user interface that simplifies the execution and evaluation of several experiments.
+Intensity & Orientation results of individual or grouped experiments can be visualized.
+To start the GUI, just run the script XX.py

+IMAGE

 ## Literature

 Read more about the method in the following article

-TODO:  paper  here...
+TODO: Write a paper